ct-analytics/christopherteixeira_com/content/authors/admin/_index.md

     date_start: 2002-08-01
     date_end: 2006-05-31
     summary: |
-      Using play-by-play data to identify a better measure for defensive production in major league baseball and identify bias in voting for silver slugger.
+      Concentration in applied statistics.
+Capstone project used play-by-play data to identify a better measure for defensive production in major league baseball and identify bias in voting for silver slugger awards.
     button:
       text: 'Read more'
       url: 'https://christopherteixeira.com/project/mqp/'